bondy-io/bondy/doc/guides/architecture/db_view_shard_runtime.md

 ## Rationale

-Acknowledging at the log rather than the fold makes write latency the price of durability, not of interpretation, and lets the fold batch.
-Staging the overlay before the append trades a rollback obligation on the failure path for read-your-write with no coordination on the success path — the common case pays nothing.
-One minting core and one fold path exist because both were once two, and each pair drifted; the invariants each must uphold (gap-free sequences; identical interpretation everywhere) are now stated in one place each.
+Splitting the acknowledgement in two is the central trade.
+Returning at the log makes write latency the price of durability, not of interpretation, and lets the fold batch; returning after the drain costs the caller the whole in-flight backlog but leaves read-your-writes true without a read-side merge.
+The facade defaults to the barrier and offers `apply_async/4` for deltas whose consumers are eventually consistent by design.

+Staging the overlay before the append is what makes both work: it guarantees the row exists the instant the WAL entry does, so the drain's eviction can never race ahead of it, and it gives the barrier something exact to wait on.
+The cost is a rollback obligation on the failure path, paid only when the WAL refuses.

+Running the fold ahead of the MST install, rather than beside it, is a correctness choice and not a performance one: the barrier is signalled by the install handler, so a caller released by it must find the projection already written.
+The pipeline recovers the lost overlap across batches.

+One fold path exists because it was once two and they drifted; the invariant it must uphold — identical interpretation of an event whatever its source — is now stated in one place.
 See [rationale](db_rationale.md) for which of these are machine-checked.